cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ![Risk Register with analysis using STRIDE and DREAD](/Modules/3/img/12.png)

-Our group faced challenges including two thirds of the members being part time students whilst being full time employed.
+Our group faced time constraint challenges including two thirds of the members being part time students whilst being full time employed.

-I learnt to deal with this by setting expectations up front using a team contract and establish operating mechanisms for collaboration early was key to our success.
+We overcame this by setting expectations up front using a team contract and established operating mechanisms for collaboration early on.

 ![Group Assignment Team Contract](/Modules/3/iparticlemg/11.png)

-I liked taking onboard my peers input and found that allowing a platform for candid open collaboration that is grounded by a simple operating framework agreed up front delivers strong results.
+I found that allowing a platform for candid open collaboration that is grounded by a simple operating framework agreed up front delivers strong results.

 The exercise was fun and resulted in a grade of 80%, giving me confidence for future group exercises including assignments.